Tools Reference

 snitchfeed_create_listener

-Creates a new listener with one or more keyword queries.
-You provide a name, at least one query string (supports boolean syntax: AND, OR, NOT, parentheses), the platforms to monitor, and optionally an intent description that tunes the AI fit score.
+Creates a new listener with keyword queries and/or tracked LinkedIn/X profiles.
+Provide at least one query string (boolean syntax: AND, OR, NOT, parentheses) or at least one tracked_authors entry (after resolving each URL with Resolve Tracked Author Profile), or both.
+Optionally include an intent description that tunes the AI fit score.

-Use when: You want to start monitoring a new brand, competitor, or topic from scratch.
+Use when: You want to start monitoring a new brand, competitor, topic, or specific LinkedIn/X accounts from scratch.

 snitchfeed_update_listener

-Use when: You want to rename a listener, update what the AI considers "relevant" for fit scoring, or pause monitoring temporarily.
+Use when: You want to rename a listener, update what the AI considers "relevant" for fit scoring, pause monitoring temporarily, or change which LinkedIn/X accounts the listener follows as tracked profiles.

 snitchfeed_create_listener_query